Home » African Destinations » Uganda » Murchison Falls National Park

 Chobe Safari Lodge

-On the northern side of the Nile, Chobe is a four-star lodge that’s known for its spacious grounds and variety of accommodation options—36 rooms, 21 luxury tents, 4 suites, and even a presidential cottage.
-Its riverside location and large swimming pool make it especially popular with travelers who enjoy a bit of indulgence.
+Located on the northern side of the Nile, Chobe Safari Lodge is a four-star property offering a variety of accommodation options, including 36 rooms, 21 luxury tents, 4 suites, and a presidential cottage.
+The lodge is known for its scenic riverside setting, large swimming pool, and beautiful surroundings.

 Mid-Range Lodges and Camps